klayy05/FUTURE_CS_01/README.md

-# FUTURE_CS_01
+# Web Application Penetration Testing(OWASP Juice Shop)
 ## **Overview**
-This repository contains the **Task 01 security assessment task** for my cybersecurity internship.

-The objective of this task is to **conduct security testing ** on a sample web application, identify vulnerabities, and document the findings.
+The objective of this task is to **conduct security testing** on a sample web application, identify vulnerabities, and document the findings.

 ---